TreyVanderpool/test_md/readme_how_to.md

     - zFAM-Modulo: 99
         Optional
-        Method: POST/PUT
+        Method: POST
         Mode: Basic and Query
         Request Only
         Valid Values: Numeric value between 1 and 99
-        Used with the **zFAM-UID** header on both basic and query mode to automatically generate a 37 character UID on inserts.
-It automatically creates a 4 byte numeric starting key when storing data into the zFAM system.
-The value sent can be from 01 to 99 and will auto-increment the key data when posted, so if 99 is always sent, the first modulo will be 0001/, the second will be 0002/, and so on until 0099/, then it rolls back to 0001/ on the next POST/PUT.
+        Used solely with the **zFAM-UID** header on both basic and query mode to automatically generate a 37 character UID on inserts.
+If the **zFAM-UID** header is not included this request is ignored and normal processing occurs for the key.
+The generated key consists of a 4 character numeric value of the "modulo" results, "/" and 32 character UID.
+The modulo value sent can be from 01 to 99 and will auto-increment the key data when posted, so if 99 is always sent, the first modulo will be 0001/, the second will be 0002/, and so on until 0099/, then it rolls back to 0001/ on the next POST/PUT.
         The new key will also be returned in the HTTP status text.
         Example of new key generated is {4_char_modulo_nbr/32_char_UID}
         0001/2e7d0f1f00d1aa9261969bc90d306f23